 What Is SEPA?

-- SEPA stands for Single Euro Payments Area and, whilst it has been phasing in over time, the deadline is 1 February 2014.
+SEPA stands for Single Euro Payments Area and, whilst it has been phasing in over time, the deadline was 1 February 2014.

 Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Lichtenstein, Lithuania, Luxembourg, Malta, Monaco, Netherlands, Norway, Poland, Portugal, Romania, Slovenia, Slovakia, Spain, Sweden, Switzerland and the United Kingdom.